The different types of pension plan

 – The number of years membership of the scheme

-Since 2013, employers have had a legal responsibility to help you plan for your retirement.
+Since 2013, employers of medium to large sized companies have had a legal responsibility to help you plan for your retirement.
 Companies must auto enrol all eligible workers into a pension and pay minimum contributions into the scheme.
 You can also contribute to increase your fund, or opt out if you want to.

 Personal pension plans

 Private pension plans provide retirement benefits based on the build up of your pension ‘fund’, accumulated through the investment of your contributions.
 These pensions are often used in addition to, or as an alternative to, company pension schemes.
 We provide a range of personal pension plans to help you plan for the future.

 The Government launched these schemes in 2001 as the basic state pension is unlikely to provide enough income in retirement.
 They work in a similar way to personal pensions but must meet a number of minimum standards to make sure they offer value for money, flexibility and security.
 These pensions are often used as an alternative to personal pensions or company pension schemes.